LisaBChen/CS-4395-Portfolio/index.md

 ## Welcome to Lisa's Class Portfolio

 At the point of time of the creation of this page, I am a university student with a major in Computer Science.
 Over the years, I have gained experience in a wide variety of fields ranging from Business to S.T.E.M.
-In my free time, I enjoy researching and pursuing my interests.
+In my free time, I enjoy researching and pursuing the topics that interest me.

 ## Portfolio Objective